I-M-Iqbal/I-M-Iqbal.github.io/content/blog/strict-liability-terrorism-offences-in-the-terrorism-act-2000.md

  - 'the information must, of its very nature, be designed to provide practical assistance to a person committing or preparing an act of terrorism.'
  - 'it is not necessary that the information should be useful only to a person committing etc an act of terrorism'
- - Evidence outside of the information itself cannot be used to convert information which would not assist a person committing/ preparing to commit and act of terrorism into information which would assiat them.
+ - Evidence outside of the information itself cannot be used to convert information which would not assist a person committing/ preparing to commit and act of terrorism into information which would assist them.

 While this may seem helpful at a first glance, it is not really that helpful.
 What information is of practical assistance to a person who is going to or intends to commit terrorism?
 Is a bus or train schedule sufficient- it could be helpful if a person was planning to commit a act of terror on a train/bus  but it could also be possessed for the purposes of catching said train/ bus.